Yoshifirebird/Project-404/README.md

-# Project-404
+# Project 404
-Project 404 is a WIP Pikmin fangame, developed in Unity.
+Project 404 was a fangame being developed by a team of fans of Pikmin.

-Project 404 was originally worked on as a Pikmin 1 HD remake, however it has since developed into something more of a fully fledged Pikmin fan project.

-It is currently being worked on by members of the Pikmin community including musicians, programmers, and others wanting to help out where they can.

-Join the discord at: https://discord.gg/gSFrveJ
+I have left the project to move onto other projects, and a lack of motivation.
+If anyone can fork and continue the work that'd be great.